 - The Chamber Monster service of 2015, with such delights as a coffee cup with a snake handle and a bowl on legs.
 Potteresque porcelain, you might say.

-The museum also hosts regular temporary exhibitions.
+The museum also hosts regular special exhibitions.

 Tickets & visitor tips

-At the time of writing, an adult ticket costs €8 with concessions available.
-One-time entry is free with the Vienna Pass (read my review).
+At the time of writing, an adult ticket costs €8 with concessions available; one-time entry is free with the Vienna Pass (read my review).

 As well as the museum, you have the shop and the neighbouring coffee house/restaurant I mentioned earlier.
 The shop stocked (surprise!) a selection of Augarten porcelain, but also a few souvenir-type gifts, such as a set of paper serviettes.